Why are we doing this?

 Without an accurate way to determine longitude, ships were getting lost at sea causing frequent ship wrecks and disrupting global trade.
 The challenge was eventually solved by watchmaker and carpenter John Harrison who designed the chronometer, the first sea-faring clock that allowed people to pinpoint their exact position at sea.

-Over the past few years, our Centre for Challenge Prizes and Astronomer Royal Lord Martin Rees have brought together an illustrious committee to bring the new prize to life and identify some of the greatest challenges facing us today.
-The Longitude Committee shortlisted six major issues facing humanity today.
+Nesta's Challenge Prize Centre and Astronomer Royal Lord Martin Rees have brought together an illustrious committee to bring the new prize to life and identify some of the greatest challenges facing us today.
+The Longitude Committee shortlisted six major issues facing humanity.

 Following a public vote, the challenge for Longitude Prize was revealed as antibiotics.
-The race is now on to develop a transformative point-of-care test that will identify when antibiotics are needed and, if they are, which ones to use.
+The race is now on to help solve the global problem of antibiotic resistance by developing a transformative point-of-care test that will allow health professionals worldwide to administer the right antibiotics at the right time.
 You can now enter the prize on the Longitude website.

 What are we doing?